macro-structures/regional-dsge/docs/index.md

 ### 1. Existence and stability of equilibrium
 The model must admit a well-defined equilibrium (unique or stable), ensuring that economic trade-offs are coherent and internally consistent.

-### 2. Bayesian-type evaluation
+### 2. Likelihood-based consistency
-The implied data-generating process must be statistically plausible and not rejected by observed macroeconomic evidence.
+The model must not be statistically rejected by the data.
+Bayesian estimation is employed solely to verify likelihood consistency and parameter plausibility, not to confer empirical validation on the structural model.

 ### 3. Empirical credibility via indirect inference (II)
 Model-generated dynamics are tested against observed data using indirect inference, ensuring that simulated behaviour reproduces key empirical features of the real economy.